DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 ![3-2-3-5-CodePipeline_Creation_Deploy](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-5-CodePipeline_Creation_Deploy.png?raw=true)

-2.2.6 Under the final configuration step **AWS Service Role** in the *Role name* file you have to provide the one that was created in the stack with the Cloudformation template (you can double check it in the point **2.2.9** and is the value that appears in the column **Logical ID** *Module2CodePipelineRole*)
+2.2.6 Under the final configuration step **AWS Service Role** in the *Role name* fied you have to provide the one that was created in the stack with the Cloudformation template (you can double check it in the point **2.2.9** and is the value that appears in the column **Logical ID** *Module2CodePipelineRole*)

 ![3-2-3-6-CodePipeline_Creation_ServiceRole](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-3-6-CodePipeline_Creation_ServiceRole.png?raw=true)